igneus/calendarium-romanum/data/README.md

 9/28 1.4 R : Sv.
 Václava, mučedníka, hlavního patrona českého národa
 ```

-When you have dificulties remembering meanings of the numbers,
+If you have dificulties remembering meanings of the numbers,
 but are comfortable with rank letters, it might be helpful for you
 to use rank numbers *alongside* the letters.
 This is supported too, you will find this format used throughout